-Some beaches don’t have anything to beachcomb so people who live near those beaches will purchase beachcombed items from others.
-Others don’t live near to the coast but still have a love for beachcombed items and then you have coastal properties like hotels and bed and breakfasts who purchase these items for their beach-themed premises.
+Some beaches don’t have anything to beachcomb, so people who live near those beaches will purchase beachcombed items from others.
+Others don’t live near the coast but still love beachcombed things, and then you have coastal properties like hotels and bed and breakfasts that purchase these items for their beach-themed premises.

 What things can you find on the beach?

-When you think about the beach you usually think sand, shells, crabs and pebbles but you can find all kinds of things on the beach like;
+When you think about the beach, you usually think of sand, shells, crabs, and pebbles, but you can find all kinds of things on the beach, like;

 Where can it be found?

-You can find seaglass on a pebble or shingle beaches, you can sometimes find it on sandy beaches but nowhere near as much as you would on shingle or pebble beaches.
+You can find seaglass on pebble or shingle beaches; you can sometimes find it on sandy beaches, but nowhere near as much as you would on shingle or pebble beaches.

-Seapottery is formed pretty much the same as seaglass but seapottery is pieces of broken plates and cups rather than glass.
+Seapottery is formed pretty much like seaglass, but seapottery is pieces of broken plates and cups rather than glass.

 Where can it be found?

 Seapottery is pretty much the same as seaglass and can be found on the same types of beaches.